 Truckers have significantly larger blind spots than passenger vehicles and SUVs.
 When a car is caught in the blind spot of one of these CMVs, they simply cannot be seen.
 There are three major blind spots on most 18 wheelers.

 - A CMV has a large blind spot directly in front of it.
 Cars sharing the truck’s lane cannot be seen due in part to the height of the truck, and the vantage point of the driver.

 - A CMV has a blind spot on either side.
 That particular blind spot might encompass several lanes of traffic.

 - A CMV has a blind spot directly behind it.
-A car traveling in the same lane as a truck is unlikely to be noticed.
+A car travelling in the same lane as a truck is unlikely to be noticed.

 Truck drivers travel long distances over many days and hours.
 Driver fatigue, then, is a frequent contributor to truck accidents.
 Like everyday drivers, truck drivers might also get distracted while driving.
 The text messages, phone calls, and food and beverages that draw attention away from passenger vehicles drivers also distract truck drivers.
 Distracted truck drivers, though, pose a much greater threat because of the size of their vehicle.